 Best practices to conduct an inquiry:

-• Document instances of disobedience: Keep a record of incidents and efforts made to resolve the issue.
+- Document instances of disobedience: Managing such employees requires keeping a record of incidents and efforts made to resolve the issue.

 Formal inquiries should be fair and based on documented evidence.
 They serve as a last resort to ensure that all parties understand the seriousness of the situation.